yanyingwang/qy_wechat/README.md

                      state: "url-state-params-of-the-redirect-uri")

 c.user_getuserinfo(code: "12343")
-c.raw_get("user/getuserinfo, code: "12343") # same as previous line code, but use a low level method to do the reqeust.
+c.raw_get("user/getuserinfo, code: "12343") # same as previous line, but instead using a low level method to do the reqeust.

 c.debug_mode = false # turn off debug mode
 ~~~